 Gear used to record this episode:

-dbx 286s Preamplifier and channel strip - new vocal processing channel strip.
+dbx 286s Preamplifier and channel strip (Amazon) - new vocal processing channel strip.
 I’ve had a ton of requests for help setting this up so I had to add one to my collection so I can learn how to use it first.

 Universal Audio Apollo x6 - Thunderbolt 3 audio interface used to take audio signal from the dbx286S channel strip, convert it to digital, and send to my computer for recording.

 Outro music from Artlist: Sunday by Rich Young Pixies - Amazing Journey.
 You can receive a 2 month discount on a subscription to Artlist, a subscription service for stock music you can use with your videos.
 Check it out at https://artlist.io/artlist-70446/?artlist_aid=Curtis_Judd_99&utm_source=affiliate_p&utm_medium=Curtis_Judd_99&utm_campaign=Curtis_Judd_99